Miranda: The Epitome of Purity

 Prospero does not exaggerate in the least when he says to Ferdinand, “Thou shalt find that she will outstrip all praise and make it halt behind her.”
 She is an embodiment of all that constitutes ‘womanliness’.
 Speaking on the wonder of this creation, Mrs. Jameson, a discerning critic of Shakespeare's heroines, observes, “We might have deemed it impossible to go beyond Viola, Perdita and Ophelia as pictures of feminine beauty to exceed the one in tender delicacy, the other in ideal grace, and the last in simplicity, if Shakespeare had not done this and he alone could have done it.
 Had he never created Miranda we should never have been made to feel how completely the purely natural and the purely ideal can blend into each other.”

-An Embodiment of Compassion
+The Embodiment of Compassion

-The dominant trait in her character is her pity and compassion.
+The dominant trait of her character is her pity and compassion.
 This is shown at the beginning.
 The very first words she utters reveal her deep pity.
 The suffering of the shipwrecked party melts her very heart: “I have suffered with those that I saw suffer.”
 The cry of the suffering knocked against her very heart.
 Hence her piteous appeal to her father:

 “If by your art, my dearest father, you have